Push System vs. Pull System in Manufacturing Management

 Push System vs. Pull System

-The main difference between push and pull systems is that in a push system, production dictates how much of the product will reach the market while in a pull system, current demand dictates how much to produce.
+The main difference between push and pull strategies is that in a push system, production dictates how much of the product will reach the market while in a pull system, current customer demand dictates how much to produce.
 This key factor of what triggers activities in the supply chain leads to an array of distinctions between the two systems.

 One of the major things that set push and pull systems apart is the amount of WIP inventory allowed.
 In a push system, there is no definite limit on WIP inventory because there are no signals coming back to the production floor.
 In a pull system, however, the system itself regulates the amount of WIP.